Do NOT use a password manager!

-Furthermore, it all goes wrong when the application installation gets corrupted and you have no idea what the passwords were in the first place.
+Furthermore, it all goes wrong when the password manager gets corrupted and you have no idea what the passwords were in the first place.

-Don’t use password generators — just because the criminals behind it don’t know you used one from their list doesn’t mean it won’t be used against you by someone using that very same list afterwards.
+Don’t use password generators either— just because the criminals behind the one you use don’t know you used one from their list that doesn’t mean it won’t be used against you by someone using that very same list afterwards.

 Use memorable passwords instead: